rainmana/cursorifier/README.md

 - Use `rulefy --compress` to compress the context length
 - Use `rulefy --include` to include only the files you need with globs
 - Use `rulefy --exclude` to exclude the files you don't need with globs
-- Specify the size of the chunks via `CHUNK_SIZE=1024` environment variable.
+- Control the size of the chunk being processed by one go by using the `--chunk-size` option. (default is `--chunk-size 100000`)

 ## Contributing